Psychology Curriculum

 For students to:

-• Understand how psychology has developed as a science.
+• Understand how psychology has developed as a Science.

 • Understand the process of conducting psychological research.